-6. Payments to related parties of the entity and their associates Current quarter \$A'000 6.1 Aggregate amount of payments to related parties and their associates included in item 1 140 6.2 Aggregate amount of payments to related parties and their associates included in item 2 - if any amounts are shown in items 6.1 or 6.2, your quarterly activity report must includ ation for, such payments. le a description of, and an
+6. Payments to related parties of the entity and their associates Current quarter \$A'000 6.1 Aggregate amount of payments to related parties and their associates included in item 1 140 6.2 Aggregate amount of payments to related parties and their associates included in item 2 - Noto: i f any amounts are shown in items 6.1 or 6.2. your quarterly activity report must include do a description of and an